Yangxinsix/myqueue/docs/workflows.rst

 a Python function.
 Calling the :func:`workflow` function directly will run the ``task1.py`` script, then the ``task2.py`` script and finally the ``postprocess`` function.
-If instead, the :func:`workflow` function  is passed to the the ``mq workflow flow.py`` command, then the :func:`run` will not actually run the tasks, but instead collect them with dependencies and submit them.
+If instead, the :func:`workflow` function  is passed to the the ``mq workflow flow.py`` command, then the :func:`run` function will not actually run the tasks, but instead collect them with dependencies and submit them.

 Here is an alternative way to specify the dependencies of the ``postprocess`` step::